SoftUni-Internal/interactive-content/EN/01-More-OOP-Concepts/07-Homework.md

 [task-description]
 # Description
-Implement a simple state machine in the form of a traffic light.
+Implement a simple state machine in the form of code that immitates a traffic light.

 Every traffic light has **three** possible signals - **red**, **green** and **yellow**.